emberfuse/formlink/README.md

 <li v-for="error in form.errors()">{{ error }}</li>
 ```

-By default Formlink "records" the error messages of each input field from the response recieved from the application backend through the `onFail` method.
+By default Formlink "records" the error messages of each input field from the response received from the application backend through the `onFail` method.
 To receive error messages for each input field, error messages should be sent as **response data** from the backend of your application.
 Error response body should be properly structured for each input field and encased within `data.errors` object:

 ```json
 {